 Ingles Markets, Incorporated (IMKTA) Announces Quarterly Dividend of $0.17

-Ingles Markets, Incorporated (NASDAQ:IMKTA) announced a quarterly dividend on Tuesday, April 3rd, Wall Street Journal reports.
-Stockholders of record on Thursday, April 12th will be given a dividend of 0.165 per share on Thursday, April 19th.
-This represents a $0.66 annualized dividend and a dividend yield of 2.00%.
-The ex-dividend date of this dividend is Wednesday, April 11th.
+Ingles Markets, Incorporated (NASDAQ:IMKTA) declared a quarterly dividend on Tuesday, April 3rd, Wall Street Journal reports.
+Investors of record on Thursday, April 12th will be paid a dividend of 0.165 per share on Thursday, April 19th.
+This represents a $0.66 dividend on an annualized basis and a dividend yield of 1.97%.
+The ex-dividend date is Wednesday, April 11th.

-Ingles Markets (NASDAQ:IMKTA) last released its quarterly earnings data on Friday, February 9th.
+Ingles Markets (NASDAQ:IMKTA) last announced its quarterly earnings data on Friday, February 9th.
 The company reported $2.23 earnings per share for the quarter.
-Ingles Markets had a return on equity of 16.66% and a net margin of 2.11%.
-The firm had revenue of $1.01 billion during the quarter. sell-side analysts expect that Ingles Markets will post 2.95 EPS for the current fiscal year.
+The firm had revenue of $1.01 billion during the quarter.
+Ingles Markets had a net margin of 2.11% and a return on equity of 16.66%. research analysts forecast that Ingles Markets will post 2.95 EPS for the current fiscal year.

-A number of brokerages recently weighed in on IMKTA.
-TheStreet upgraded Ingles Markets from a “c+” rating to a “b-” rating in a report on Tuesday, December 26th.
-BidaskClub cut Ingles Markets from a “buy” rating to a “hold” rating in a research note on Wednesday, January 31st.
-Finally, Zacks Investment Research upgraded Ingles Markets from a “hold” rating to a “buy” rating and set a $34.00 price objective on the stock in a research note on Wednesday, February 14th.
+Several research firms have commented on IMKTA.
+TheStreet upgraded shares of Ingles Markets from a “c+” rating to a “b-” rating in a report on Tuesday, December 26th.
+BidaskClub cut shares of Ingles Markets from a “buy” rating to a “hold” rating in a report on Wednesday, January 31st.
+Finally, Zacks Investment Research upgraded shares of Ingles Markets from a “hold” rating to a “buy” rating and set a $34.00 price target for the company in a report on Wednesday, February 14th.

-WARNING: This report was first reported by Macon Daily and is owned by of Macon Daily.
-If you are accessing this report on another website, it was stolen and republished in violation of United States & international trademark and copyright legislation.
-The legal version of this report can be viewed at https://macondaily.com/2018/04/03/ingles-markets-incorporated-imkta-announces-quarterly-dividend-of-0-17.html.
+TRADEMARK VIOLATION NOTICE: “Ingles Markets, Incorporated (IMKTA) Announces Quarterly Dividend of $0.17” was posted by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this article on another website, it was stolen and reposted in violation of international copyright & trademark legislation.
+The legal version of this article can be accessed at https://macondaily.com/2018/04/10/ingles-markets-incorporated-imkta-announces-quarterly-dividend-of-0-17-updated.html.

 Ingles Markets, Incorporated operates a chain of supermarkets in the southeast United States.
 Its supermarkets offer various food products, including grocery, meat and dairy products, produce, frozen foods, and other perishables; and non-food products, such as fuel centers, pharmacies, health and beauty care products, and general merchandise, as well as private label items.